arctern-io/arctern-bootcamp/nytaxi_en/README.md

 ##### 1.3.2 Data cleaning

-In order to analyze the taxi data in the New York City area, according to the topographic map of New York City, we see that the points that are not in the map are noise.
-In order to filter the noisy data, first we filter the pick-up points based on the skeleton map of New York City:
+In order to clean up the noisy data, we can filter out records with pick-up locations outside the skeleton map of New York City.

 ```python